It’s totally reasonable to have assumed that once you moved past your teenage years, you also closed the door on your acne years.

-When you’re over 35, a day stacked with work stress, kid stress, relationship stress and caregiving stress—plus zero time for yourself—is just known as “Tuesday.”
+Even pre-pandemic, a day stacked with work stress, kid stress, relationship stress and caregiving stress—plus zero time for yourself—was just known as “Tuesday.”
 So it’s no wonder our zits have come back for a victory lap.

 If the world is becoming more educated about the skin’s “second puberty” (are there two other words you could have less time for?), the very real effect it can have on all aspects of life isn’t openly discussed.